Together under one roof

 Abergavenny Community Centre 2015 – a building repurposed for the here now and future generations.

 Between 2010-12 the residents-group worked with the local authority and local young people to finally deliver a Skatepark to Abergavenny – after 27 years of disappointment.
-We hoped this would mark the beginning of doing more for our young people and families – our community – but more ‘purchase’ would be required.
+We hoped this would mark the beginning of doing more for our young people and families – our community – but more ‘purchase’ would be required, and time rolled on without us.

-Running in the background was the review of Primary education and by 2004 the Park Street Infant School was emerging as the desired asset, with potential enough, to hold and nurture local goodwill for the benefit of people living growing-up, raising children and growing old in and around Abergavenny.
-A social enterprise model based on practical solutions ie. ‘things to do, under one roof’ quickly emerged and the void began to fill with the combined efforts and goodwill of more local people who could see that our proximity to problems was a necessary part of local solutions.
-This was to be our once-in-a-lifetime opportunity to emerge and contribute towards lasting change in our shared-place.
+Running in the background was a statutory review of Primary education and by 2004 the Park Street Infant School was emerging as the desired asset, with potential enough, to hold and nurture local goodwill for the benefit of people living, growing-up, raising children and growing old in and around Abergavenny.
+A social enterprise model based on practical solutions ie. ‘things to do, under one roof’ emerged and the void began to fill with the combined efforts and goodwill of more residents who could see that a unique perspective and our proximity to problems was a necessary part of local solutions to local problems.
+We wanted to be counted in!
+This was to become our once-in-a-lifetime opportunity to step up and be part of a nature force that could contribute towards changes on the ground that make a difference to residents.

-In 2010 “The ‘Future is Local’ was the driving theme to mobilise and galvanise people around the need for a secular community space to occupy a void at a neighbourhood level.
+In 2010 “The ‘Future is Local’ was the theme we chose to seek to mobilise and galvanise people around the need for a secular community space to occupy a void at a neighbourhood level.

 We made a short film in 2008 called ‘Voices of Abergavenny’ – when it’s gone, it’s gone.

-Since 2005 the Centre/Trust has undergone several rebirths:
+Since its inception in 2005 the Centre/Trust has undergone several rebirths:

 An Industrial Provident Society Bencom (in order to raise community share capital to buy the building); Abergavenny Community Centre Ltd ; Abergavenny Community Trust Ltd ; and Abergavenny Community Trust, Charitable Incorporated Organisation (CIO) Registered charity number 1177133.